scala-js/scala-js/README.md

     sbt> package

+### Run the test suite

+Compile and run the test suite with

+    sbt> scalajs-test/test

+(you must have run `package` before running the test suite)

 ### Test the examples

 After having compiled Scala.js, you can compile the example applications with:

     sbt> examples/optimizeJS

+(you must have run `package` before compiling the examples)

 Then, you can "execute" them by opening their respective HTML files in your favorite browser.
 Since optimizing the JavaScript takes time (tens of seconds